FIRST-Tech-Challenge/fmltc/README.md

     ```
    - Program must be FTC or FRC.
    - Team number should be the team number.
    - Team code should be the code that is given to that team.
 It can contain any characters and can be any length.
+It is in essence the user password.
+   - It can be delimited by either `,` or `, `

    Here's an example
     ```
     FTC, 25,    094e801d
-    FTC, 724,   3ac64ab3
+    FTC, 217,   676F6174
-    FTC, 3595,  051699ac
+    FTC, 4634,  65796573
     FTC, 11115, 6629ab97
     FRC, 67,    8bfef8bf
     FRC, 254,   f929a006